 This has been an interesting pligrimage since I was first licensed in 1963 as WN5FZW using a dipole hung off of 20' pole.
 My novice exam was given by Ed, W5ILR (sk).
 After graduating from Hardin-Simmons University, Abilene, Texas in 1966, I moved to Kentucky to teach high school in Hopkinsville, KY.
-Then more graduate work at Western Kentucky Unniversity.
-I studied and got my CW speed up to the required 12 wpm.
+Then graduate work at Western Kentucky University.
+I studied and got my CW speed up to 12 wpm.
 In 1969, I drove from Bowling Green to Atlanta, GA., to the BIG FCC OFFICE to take the General exam.
 The CW test was given first in a large group, (passed, whew!), and then the written exam.
 A month later, received that wonderful card from the FCC, "passed General," was assigned WB4OJC.
 My first Collins S Line came from R.L Howard now WC5E, Howard Radio in Abilene, Texas.
-He said, "Instead of trading 3 times, just get the best to start and you will save money in long run."
-I still follow that advice.

 Right after becoming a General in 1969, I joined a 20 meter morning group on 14340.
 Abe, W5XB (sk), quickly started calling me "Orange Juice Charlie" as I was drinking orange juice on the air one morning.
 I become the most junior member with K7GRU (sk) -Rial, W2HU (sk) -Blair, W9IBC (sk)-Dayton, W0HYY-Curt, W0MZQ (sk) -Paul, K9QJV (sk)- Lewis, W1GMA, (sk) -"Doc,", W6BJ (sk) -Deano, WA5LEE, (sk) -John, WB8HVK (sk) -Less, WA5UDL (sk) -Bobby, W5AMN (sk), -Wayne and others, like "Gypsy Bill, "whose calls I don't remember at the moment.
 After 30+ years, Abe was the longest lasting member of 14340.